jwallin/spotify-connect-ifttt/README.md

 This example uses Google Cloud Functions, but can be deployed elsewhere too.

 ## Enable Google Cloud Functions
-Install and initialize as described on https://cloud.google.com/functions/docs/tutorials/http
+Install and initialize Google Cloud Functions as described on https://cloud.google.com/functions/docs/tutorials/http

 ## Configuration